llopisdon/APODKTM/README.md

 # APOD API KEY

-The app looks for an APOD api key in the project local.properties file:
+Gradle looks for an APOD api key in the project local.properties file:

 ```
 nasa_apod_api_key=<YOUR API KEY>